OneMadGypsy/tkinter-column-select/README.md

 | box-copy    | Cntl+c                                                          |
 | box-paste   | Cntl+v                                                          |
 | drag-drop   | LMB over selection + drag / release mouse to drop               |

+For the typing feature make a box-selection (with or without width) and start typing.
+A box selection that has no width will produce a multiline caret.